 Alternative 1 (No Action) would not modify the current administrative environment and would not result in an increased or decreased administrative burden.
-Alternative 2 would require the National Marine Fisheries Service (NMFS) notify fishery participants of any changes to the regulations.
-If the South Atlantic Council chooses to allow a portion of a Spanish mackerel gillnet and its contents to be transferred to another vessel at sea, the call in requirement under Alternative 2 would help law enforcement track the transfer activity.
-However, the call in system would need to be established because such a system does not currently exist.
-This may represent a moderate administrative burden.
-It may be possible that the call in requirement may be folded into an existing call in system, but currently the details of what office fishermen would be calling to comply with this requirement are unknown.
+Preferred Alternative 2 would require the National Marine Fisheries Service (NMFS) notify fishery participants of changes to the regulations.
+The South Atlantic Council proposes to allow a portion of a Spanish mackerel gillnet and its contents to be transferred to another vessel at sea, and the call-in requirement under Preferred Alternative 2 would help law enforcement track the transfer activity.
+The proposed regulations, which would implement Preferred Alternative 2, specify that vessel owners/operators would be required to call in when a transfer will occur to leave a message or speak to law enforcement personnel to report a transfer of Spanish mackerel.
+Because transfer of Spanish mackerel at sea is not expected to occur frequently, the administrative impact of the call in requirement is expected to be minimal.

-Alternative 2 would also make enforcement of transfer activity more burdensome.
-Because the transfers would take place at sea, enforcement personnel would need to also need to be at sea to witness the transfer for compliance with the conditions listed under Alternative 2.
+Preferred Alternative 2 would also make enforcement of transfer activity more burdensome.
+Because the transfers would take place at sea, enforcement personnel would need to be at sea to witness the transfer for compliance with the conditions listed under Preferred Alternative 2.
 At sea enforcement of this proposed provision may require additional time and funding in an already lean budgetary environment.
-In addition to law enforcement issues, allowing large quantities of fish along with large portions of gillnets to be transferred from one vessel to another while at sea could pose safety concerns especially in foul weather or less than ideal conditions.
-Because transfers of Spanish mackerel would be limited to taking place in the exclusive economic zone (EEZ) the activity would occur fairly far from shore, which could compound safety issues in the event of an accident.
+In addition to law enforcement issues, allowing large quantities of fish, along with portions of gillnets, to be transferred from one vessel to another while at sea could pose safety concerns especially in foul weather or less than ideal conditions.
+Because transfers of Spanish mackerel would be limited to taking place in the exclusive economic zone (EEZ), the activity would occur fairly far from shore, which could compound safety issues in the event of an accident.
 Furthermore, an additional utilization of resources to launch a rescue effort would be required if an accident were to happen in the EEZ and one or more vessels are unable to safely return to port.